 I recommended using fresh beets in this recipe.
 They can take 1 to 1 1/2 hours to cook in the oven and I usually put them in a covered baking dish and let them cook along side of the pot roast or corned beef.
 I’m sure you could substitute jarred beets if you don’t have any fresh beets on hand

-Tip for quick cooking beets: leave them unpeeled but wash them well, cut into quarters, and steam in saucepan on the stove top for 15 minutes.
-Peel off the skins once they have cooled.
+- Leave them unpeeled but wash well, cut into quarters, and steam in saucepan on the stove top for 15 minutes

 If you like the yuca in this recipe, try these Yuca Fries.
 They are fast, easy, and a fantastic alternative to potatoes!

 Make this Paleo Red Flannel Hash next time you’re looking for Paleo breakfast ideas, or brunch recipes.
 It’s also a great change from the typical corned beef hash recipe.

 Paleo Red Flannel Hash is a healthy, easy recipe for breakfast, brunch, or dinner.
 Made with red beets, the root vegetable yuca, and any leftover meat in the refrigerator.